erlscripten/erlscripten/README.md

   EXC.badarity (ErlangFun 2 erlps__factorial__2) args
 ```

-Note: The generated code doesn't target to be readable, but rather to
+Please note that the generated code doesn't target to be readable, but rather to
 preserve the semantics of Erlang.
 This includes, but isn't limited to
 exceptions behavior, function arguments evaluation order and side
 effects.
 Some efforts, however, have been made to ease the process of